 Additional resources for coping with gun violence:

-- Managing Your Distress in the Aftermath of a Shooting
+- American Counseling Association – Coping in the Aftermath of a Shooting

-- American School Counselor Association – Helping Students after a school shooting
+- American School Counselor Association – Resources for Students and Teachers after a School Shooting

 About the authors